 - means a moored and decked floating structure providing landing or mooring facilities.

-- pontoons, berths, slips, jetties, quays, piers, mudberths, sheds, lofts, workshops, hardstanding, roadways and carparks.
+- pontoons, jetties, quays, piers, mudberths, sheds, lofts, workshops, hardstanding, roadways and carparks.

-- means the various services offered to the Owner by the Company during the license.
+- means the various services offered to the Owner by the Company during the licence.

 - Storage Ashore Accommodation

-- means the land space temporarily allocated to the Owner from time to time by the Company for the storage ashore of the Vessel during the term of the license.
+- means the land space temporarily allocated to the Owner from time to time by the Company for the storage ashore of the Vessel during the term of the licence.

 - shall include any form of craft, boat, ship, yacht, dinghy, multihull, or other marine structure which is in the care and control of the Owner and detailed in the Invoice.

-- 2.1 The Berth at the Harbor or Premises shall be licensed for the period and at the Charges agreed to and detailed in the Invoice.
+- 2.1 The Berth at the Harbour or Premises shall be licensed for the period and at the Charges agreed to and detailed in the Invoice.

-- 2.2 This license shall not be automatically renewed but will end at 12 noon on the end date specified on the Invoice provided this
+- 2.2 This licence shall not be automatically renewed but will end at 12 noon on the end date specified on the Invoice provided this

 3.1 The Company shall not be liable for any loss or damage caused by events or circumstances beyond its reasonable control

 (such as severe weather conditions, the actions of third parties not employed by it or any defect in a customer's or third party’s